talalzone/mooncake/README.md

 A simple validation statement has the following syntax:

 ```
-item.name eq nil => [E0123, 'item is null']!!! # if item.name is empty then fatal error
+item.name eq nil => [E0123, 'item name is null']!!! # if item.name is empty then fatal error
 ```

 Breaking it down we have: